-The Pen Arts Building and Art Museum is home to a hidden treasure in our nation’s capitol–the Pen Arts Library.
+Pen Arts is home to a hidden treasure in our nation’s capitol — the Pen Arts Library.
 The one-room library contains works by and about NLAPW members from throughout its 100-year history and is open to the public by appointment.
 Contact us for more information.

 The Pen Arts Building and Art Museum houses irreplaceable archives materials, such as copies of every Pen Woman magazine published since 1920 and many bound copies of minutes of both the National Executive Board and the Biennial business meetings, dating from the mid-20th century to more recent administrations.

-The Pen Arts Building and Art Museum also serves as a center for Arts education programs, readings, concerts and exhibits in the Dupont Circle neighborhood.
+The building also serves as a center for arts education programs, readings, concerts, and exhibits in the Dupont Circle neighborhood.
 We are dedicated to sharing our historic space for the encouragement of arts opportunities for youth and the local community as well as for our members.

 Interested in staying in our remarkable historic headquarters while visiting Washington, D.C.?
 Click here for more information.

 Upkeep, repairs and building expenses are paid for through NLAPW’s endowment fund, not through membership dues.
 Donations are always welcome to help us preserve this unique part of women’s history for future generations.
 Help us preserve The Pen Arts Building as an art museum and a national center to support the work of the NLAPW, promoting and preserving creative arts throughout the nation.